hoangbv15/my-notes/software-dev/DDD.md

 What determines that an Entity is consistent?
 The Domain's **business rules**.

 **Value Objects are immutable objects without an identity**.
-An example is User's Name.
-There is nothing special about a Name, it is only so that the software knows what to put in the User's invoices.
-In fact, 2 Users can even share the same Name instance.
-Changing the Name of one User will not affect the other, due to Name being immutable and we just replace the whole instance.
+An example is Customer's Name.
+There is nothing special about a Name, it is only so that the software knows what to put in the Customer's invoices.
+In fact, 2 Customers can even share the same Name instance.
+Changing the Name of one Customer will not affect the other, due to Name being immutable and we just replace the whole instance.
 Value Objects are inherently much simpler than Entities.

 ```mermaid
 classDiagram